-Why Are My Calathea Leaves Curling: Reasons And How to Fix It
+Why Are My Calathea Leaves Curling?
+Reasons & How To Fix

 One of the most common problems with Calatheas is when the leaf starts to curl.
 Why are my calathea leaves curling?
 Do you have a Calathea that is losing its leaf and starting to curl?

-These greeneries are beautiful, but like most plants, they can get sick.
+These plants are beautiful, but like most plants, they can get sick.
 It could be a sign that your tree is not getting enough light, or it might be due to overwatering.

 Why Are My Calathea Leaves Curling?

-The calathea rolled leaves for a variety of reasons.
-Here, we will go through some main reasons:
+The Calathea are curling, which is a sign of not enough water or underwatering.
+Here, we will go through some of the other main reasons:

 Too Dry

 The first and most obvious reason for leaf curl is a lack of water.
-When the soil around your tree is dry, the leaf will droop and curve inwards to conserve water.
+When the soil around your tree is dry, the leaf will droop and curve inward to conserve water.

 Another factor is the temperature.
 In warmer weather, your plants will dry out faster than in cooler weather.
 And the humidity levels play a role.
 If the air is dry, your tree will dry out faster.
 Moreover, if you have a fan on or the air conditioner is running, this will also dry out your tree faster.